odioski/wikiSpyder/README.md

         path-to-venv/bin/python path-to-venv/bin/pip \
         install --upgrade -r ./requirements.txt

-If using Visual Studio Code you can launch code and activate the workspace (wikiSpyder.code-workspace) and code will setup and install the dependicies.
+If using Visual Studio Code you can launch code and activate the workspace (wikiSpyder.code-workspace) and code will setup and install the dependicies as well as any addons needed.

 # Gifts